boazbk/tcs/lec_12_NP.md

 We start by  reducing 3SAT to the latter three problems, demonstrating that solving any one of them will solve 3SAT.
 Along the way we will introduce one more problem: the _independent set_  problem.
 Like the others, it shares the characteristics that it is an important and well-motivated computational problem, and that the best known algorithm for it takes exponential time.
-In the next lecture we will show the other direction: reducing each one of these problems to 3SAT in one fell swoop.
+In  [cooklevinchap](){.ref} we will show the other direction: reducing each one of these problems to 3SAT in one fell swoop.

 ![Our first stage in showing equivalence is to reduce  3SAT to the  three other problems](../figure/sat_to_others.png){#figureid .class width=300px height=300px}